wannabecoffeenerd/wannabecoffeenerd.github.io/content/posts/sworks-basket-and-pullman-with-paper/index.md

 The plot below shows the shot time for both baskets:

 {{< image src="data/sworksdesign_pullman_paper_shot_time.png" caption="Shot time vs. burr gap (grind setting, lower is finer) with the Sworksdesign and Pullman+paper baskets." >}}

+It is interesting to see that the Sworksdesign basket is faster than Pullman+paper at coarse grind sizes but slower at the finer end of the spectrum.
+It isn't obvious why this happens.
+One guess is that the Sworksdesign basket has higher EY at finer grind which could mean the average viscosity is higher therefore causing shot times to be higher.

 ### Comparison to previous results